MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 B2B collaboration users can now be enabled for collaboration in Microsoft 365, beyond the well-known [B2B collaboration guest user](../../external-id/what-is-b2b.md) experience.

 Multitenant organization people search is a collaboration feature that enables search and discovery of people across multiple tenants.
-A tenant admin can enable cross-tenant synchronization that allows users to be synchronized to another tenant and be discoverable in its global address list.
-Once enabled, users are able to search and discover synchronized user profiles from the other tenant and view their corresponding people cards.
+If shown in address list, B2B collaboration users are available as contacts in Outlook.
+In addition to being shown in address list, if further elevated to user type Member, B2B collaboration member users are available in most Microsoft 365 office applications.

+Here are the primary benefits of using Microsoft 365 people search across multiple tenants:

+- B2B collaboration users can be made available for collaboration in Outlook.
+This can be enabled using the [showInAddressList](/graph/api/resources/user#properties) property set to true for Exchange Online mail users in the host tenant, or using [cross-tenant synchronization](#cross-tenant-synchronization) from the source tenant.
+- B2B collaboration users already shown in address lists can be made available for collaboration in most Microsoft 365 applications using the [userType](/graph/api/resources/user#properties) property set to Member, managed in [Microsoft Entra admin center](../../fundamentals/how-to-manage-user-profile-info.yml) of the host tenant, or using [cross-tenant synchronization](#cross-tenant-synchronization) from the source tenant.

+Here are the primary constraints of using Microsoft 365 people search across multiple tenants:

+- For collaboration in most M365 office applications, a B2B collaboration user should be shown in address lists as well as be set to user type Member.
+- For additional address list constraints, see [global address list limitations in multitenant organizations](multi-tenant-organization-known-issues.md#global-address-list).

 For more information, see [Microsoft 365 multitenant people search](/microsoft-365/enterprise/multi-tenant-people-search).

 ### Multitenant organization

 [Multitenant organization](./multi-tenant-organization-overview.md) is a feature in Microsoft Entra ID and Microsoft 365 that enables you to define a boundary around the Microsoft Entra tenants that your organization owns.
-In the directory, it takes the form of a tenant group representing your organization.
+In the directory, it takes the form of a tenant group that represents your organization.
 Each pair of tenants in the group is governed by cross-tenant access settings that you can use to configure B2B collaboration.

 Here are the primary benefits of a multitenant organization: